 Today I’m excited to share with you one of my favorite Back to School Tips, How to create a homework station!
 If you like this post then you may also enjoy this FREE Printable Back To School Shopping List!

 DIY Homework Station and Back to School Tips:

 I have 3 kids, one that is off to college and twin middle schoolers.
 Over the years we’ve evolved how we handle homework in our house.
 We have discovered that what works best for us is to have everyone working at the kitchen table together.
-Then mom and dad are close by if they need help and there are less distractions. (this post contains affiliate links)
+Then mom and dad are close by if they need help and there are fewer distractions.

 This year to help with the back to school organization, Martha Stewart Home Office, with Avery sent me a box of supplies!
 I knew exactly what I wanted to do with them as soon as I got them.
 Pretty up that homework station!

 How to Create a Homework Station: